fhellwig/azure-assign/README.md

 ### Idempotency

 This utility can be executed multiple time and the assignments will not change.
 After running it the first time, you will see additions and deletions (if required).
 Running it again should result in no modifications (assuming another party has not modified your Azure AD instance between runs).

+## Limitations

+The assignments file is not checked for correctness.
+If property names are not correct or missing, exceptions are thrown that may not point to the actual error in the assignments file.

 ## License